 For each static resource that you want to serve (your javascript and css files for example), add the url of that file into your appcache under the CACHE section.
 These files will be explicitly cached from now on.

 For each online route that you will have an offline component for, add a fallback route in the appcache.
-For example, for the /myphotos/create route in this example application, we add
+For example, for the /topic/create route in this example application, we add

 FALLBACK: ${request.contextPath}/js/online.js ${request.contextPath}/js/offline.js